edgarbarney/halflife-planckepoch/Trinity - Entities.md

 ]
 ```
 Description:
-The env_decal entity will spawn a decal on the wall it's been pa-
-sted onto, specify the texture regardless of grouping.
+The env_decal entity will spawn a decal on the wall it's been pasted onto, specify the texture regardless of grouping.

 env_fog
 ===============